SamEdgemon/SportsAnalytics/baseball/Blog2_715/index.md

 <br>

 ### A Note on Data Science Skills
 Watching Henry Aaron hit #715 and later rediscovering his baseball card illustrates how statistics tell a story.
 In this project, we used modern tools to retell that story with greater clarity and depth.
 We worked through a complete analytics workflow.
 We imported an existing CSV file, and wrote SAS code to engineer modern performance metrics.
 And, we used macro variables to capture and reuse summary statistics.
 We recomputed derived measures at the correct level of aggregation, avoiding the common mistake of averaging averages (or ratios).
-Finally, a clean and reproducible report that updates a classic baseball card with modern slash stats was produced.
+And ultimately, we create a clean and reproducible report that updates a classic baseball card with modern slash stats.

-These steps mirror how analysts work in any domain: the data is explored and considered, aggregated (correctly), recompute metrics, and seperate logic from presentation.
+These steps mirror how analysts work in any domain: the data was explored and considered, aggregated (correctly), metrics recomputed, and anaytical logic was created seperate from the presentation.

 <br>

 ### Next Up
 The Eras of the Game.
+How have changes to rules effected the game?
+What about changes in the manufacturer of baseballs, or even social change?
+We will look at runs scored throughout the history of the game and visualize how change has effected the scoring of runs from season to season.